ddnexus/pagy/docs/extras/elasticsearch_rails.md

 @pagy     = Pagy.new_from_elasticsearch_rails(@response, ...)
 ```

-**Notice**: you have to take care of managing all the params manually.
+**Notice**: you have to take care of manually manage all the params for your search, however the method extracts/calculates the `:items`, `:page` and `:count` from the response object, so you don't need to pass that again.
 If you prefer to manage the pagination automatically, see below.

 ## Pagy::Search